Yugi: You can't fix all your problems by mind-crushing people!

 - Deconstructed/subverted in The Bartimaeus Trilogy: Nathaniel (an apprentice magician) firmly believes that demons are Always Chaotic Evil, and that elaborate incantations and careful wording are necessary to keep enslaved summons in check.
 While this is not entirely unjustified (Bartimaeus is very open about his willingness to free himself by killing Nathaniel if he had the chance), Bartimaeus — the demon — is often more moral than Nathaniel.
 He complains about being given less-than-ethical tasks, and there are hints throughout the series that both the djinni and the boy would be better off if Nathaniel relaxed the restraints and simply trusted him.

 - The rule is kept, however, with Bartimeaus' favorite master, Ptolemy, who was able to form a strong bond of trust through his companionship until his death.
 He is the one who originally formed Bartimaeus' ethics.

-- There's an odd example in the Discworld series with Death and his servant Albert, with Death being the "kid" and Albert the one on the leash.
-In life, Albert was a malevolent wizard and, when he knew he was going to die, performed - in reverse - a ritual that was supposed to summon Death, on the logic that it would send Death away from him.
+- Discworld: There's an odd example with Death and his servant Albert, with Death being the "kid" and Albert the one on the leash.
+In life, Albert was a malevolent wizard and, when he knew he was going to die, performed — in reverse — a ritual that was supposed to summon Death, on the logic that it would send Death away from him.
 Instead, it sent him to Death.
 Albert has "lived" for centuries in Death's Domain and can now only spend a limited time on earth before his remaining minutes of life are used up.
 While Albert is not a physical threat to Death, he is much more cynical than his master, and in several books evidences a willingness to betray his master and regain his status in life.